crismora666/oscal-rest/README.md

 The _OSCAL REST OpenAPI Specification_ is expressed using [OpenAPI](https://www.openapis.org/) 3.1.

-For more information, vist and bookmark [https://docs.oscal.io/docs/oscal-rest-openapi](https://docs.oscal.io/docs/oscal-rest-openapi)
+For more information, visit and bookmark [https://docs.oscal.io/docs/oscal-rest-openapi](https://docs.oscal.io/docs/oscal-rest-openapi)

 ## Conventions and Organization